-How do you describe liberty to a 7-year-old?
+How do you describe economics to a 7-year-old?
 Should your preteen care about the government?
-Are your kids learning about proper political principles in class?
+Are your kids learning about the free market in class?

 For too long, parents have been at the mercy of professional curriculum developers to instruct their children.
 History is watered down, key principles omitted altogether, and time and attention given to things of lesser importance.
 Freedom-loving parents have long been left alone to shoulder the burden of educating their children and passing down a love of liberty.

 While there are many books to teach these ideas to adults, there has been a profound void in the children’s literature market.
-The Tuttle Twins series aims to close the gap, helping parents convey the principles of liberty to their kids in a fun way.
+The Tuttle Twins series closes the gap, helping parents convey the principles of freedom to their kids in a fun way.

-Buy your own copy today for the children in your life—understanding liberty is a gift that shouldn’t be reserved just for adults!
+Buy your own copy today for the children in your life.
+Understanding the ideas of freedom is a gift that shouldn’t be reserved just for adults!

 Connor Boyack is founder and president of Libertas Institute, a free market think tank in Utah.
 Named one of Utah’s most politically influential people by The Salt Lake Tribune, Connor’s leadership has led to dozens of legislative victories spanning a wide range of areas such as privacy, government transparency, property rights, entrepreneurship, education, personal freedom, and more.